Defining the Mini-MBA

 Dive deeper into the makeup of the Mini-MBA and what makes this credential unique and beneficial in support of lifelong learning.

-Career success in the data space requires far more than just gathering and presenting data.
-It requires the ability to analyze and monetize data to make decisions and design goals that positively impact the organization.
-Simply put – it’s not the data but how you use it.
-The Mini-MBA in Data-Driven Management will provide business leaders with the knowledge, tools, and techniques to manage and use data to accelerate business opportunities in an evolving data landscape.
-Data management professionals will learn to complement important technical skills with the business tools and language to partner as a cross-functional thought leader.
+The Mini-MBA in Data-Driven Management will equip business leaders with the knowledge, tools, and techniques to manage and leverage data, thereby accelerating business opportunities in an evolving AI and data-driven landscape.
+Data management professionals will learn how to complement essential technical skills with the business acumen and language needed to partner as cross-functional thought leaders.

 Dive deeper into the makeup of the Mini-MBA and what makes this credential unique and beneficial in support of lifelong learning.